guardian/cdk/.changeset/stale-readers-try.md

 ---

-BREAKING CHANGE: GuDeveloperPolicyExperimental has been removed.
-Use GuDeveloperPolicy instead.
+BREAKING CHANGE: `GuDeveloperPolicyExperimental` has been promoted to stable and renamed `GuDeveloperPolicy`

-Promote developer policy CDK construct from experimental to stable.